7-year-old boy undergoes surgery after possible shark bite in Fort Lauderdale Beach

 “Be careful and look around you and ask the lifeguard if you can go to the beach,” he said, “and I got bitten at Sunrise Beach, so be careful.”

 J.J. is able to move his fingers, but it’s unclear if he will be able to move his thumb.
-He will have to go to physical therapy.
+Doctors believe he will be able to move his thumb in the future after he undergoes physical therapy.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.